Qbeast-io/qbeast-spark/README.md

 ```

 ### Quickstart
+You can run the qbeast-spark application locally on your computer, or using a Docker image we already prepared with the dependencies.
+You can find it in the [Packages section](https://github.com/orgs/Qbeast-io/packages?repo_name=qbeast-spark).

 1 - Launch a **spark-shell**

 **Inside the project folder**, launch a **spark shell** with the required dependencies: